gtaghon/boltz_webui/README.md

 Click the `Download` button to acquire the generated pdb/cif file.

 ## Disclaimer
 This is an alpha version of the webui and it may not behave as intended.
-Use it as your own risk.
+Use it at your own risk.